Emarioo/BetterThanBatch/docs/guide/04-Structs.md

 # Structs
-Structs or structures are types that can contain multiple types.
+Structs are types that can contain multiple types.
 Each member in a struct has a type and a name.
-Internally, members also have a relative offset into the struct.
+Members also have a relative offset into the struct but that is handled by the compiler.

 This is how you declare and use a struct.
 ```c++